bry/bry/README.md

 - Scalable Backend Systems (Ruby on Rails + Infrastructure)
 - API Architecture & Integration Systems

-I ♥️ the Ruby and Ruby on Rails open source software and tooling ecosystem for building web applications.
+I ♥️ the Ruby and Ruby on Rails open source framework and tooling ecosystem for building web applications.

 ### 👨🏻‍💻 Working On